 We all know that content is central to a successful marketing strategy.
 In fact, you will have trouble implementing any type of inbound marketing strategy if you aren’t able to produce great content.
-One of the best ways to publish great content is creating a blog with educational content to then promote with social media.
-And if you are writing quality blog posts, you will:
+One of the best ways to publish great content is to create a blog with educational content that you can then promote to your target audience.
+Writing quality blog posts will help you:

 - Attract your target audience